getrasa/Custom-Motion-Capture-V2/README.md

 **Sensor Controller** is an application I wrote using python & pyQt.
 Its purpose is to display which sensors are connected, what's their frame rate and run state.
 It's also used for calibration and streaming data to Blender.

 **Server Receiver** is a python script run in Blender which reads sensory data through a local server and maps them to character armature.
-I've also attached few useful scripts for saving & loading animations to a separate file.
+I've also attached a few useful scripts for saving & loading animations to a separate file.